software-students-spring2025/1-specification-exercise-jsjs/README.md

         * Wants a platform that allows him to bet on sports outside of the major sports (football, soccer, baseball, etc.)
         * Wants long "bets" that allow him to follow an athlete for longer than a single game/match
     * Problems/Frustrations
-        * Lack of data/information on betting apps
+        * He is frustrated that there is a lack of data/information on betting apps
         * No centralized location to track overall profits/losses
+        * Frustrated with how big of a cut some sports book take from his winnings

 * Stakeholder 2 (Tyler):
     * Goals/Needs
         * Wants to take advantage of his running knowledge to make money
-        * Needs a mobile app so that he can access and make trades anywhere he wants
+        * Needs a mobile version so that he can access and make trades anywhere he wants
+        * Needs payment security to feel comfortable with putting in and taking out money from the app
     * Problems/Frustrations
         * Some betting apps feel like a scam and he is deterred from making bets/trades
         * No real time data is frustrating for Tyler as he cannot make quick decisions to make the necessary trades